A decompositional framework for process theories in spacetime: Embeddings from implementations

 With these definitions in place we can now formally ask what it means for a process to be embedded in a particular way in spacetime.
 For this purpose, we need order-preserving maps.
 A map $\mathcal{E}: S_1 \rightarrow S_2$ where $S_1, S_2$ are partial orders is called order-preserving if for all $x, y \in S_1$, it holds that $x \leq y \implies \mathcal{E}(x) \leq \mathcal{E}(y)$. \begin{restatable}{defi}{embimp} An embedded implementation of a process $\mathtt{F} \in \mathbf{Proc}$ in a spacetime $\mathcal{M}$ is a pair $(i_\mathtt{F}, \mathcal{E})$ where $i_\mathtt{F} \in \mathcal{I}_\mathtt{F}$ and $\mathcal{E}: \mathcal{G}(i_\mathtt{F}) \rightarrow \mathcal{M}$ is an order-preserving map. \end{restatable} Embedded implementations necessarily exist, as one could always map everything to the same point in spacetime.
 This is of course not particularly interesting, so in practice, we will therefore not be concerned with the existence of an arbitrary embedding, but whether one exists such that the input and output systems are embedded at particular spacetime points.

 \begin{restatable}{defi}{clocal} A localisation of endpoints is a map $\mathcal{C}$ from the inputs and outputs of a process $\mathtt{F} \in \mathbf{Proc}$ to the spacetime $\mathcal{M}$.
-We say that an embedding $(i_\mathtt{F}, \mathcal{E})$ is $\mathcal{C}-$local if $\mathcal{C}(A) = \mathcal{E}(A)$ for all inputs and outputs $A$\footnote{Note that this constraint is making use of our abuse of notation in that the $A$ on the LHS is an input/output of a process, whilst the $A$ on the RHS is the associated element in the framed partial order.}. \end{restatable}
+Given a specific localisation of endpoints $\mathcal{C}$, we say that an embedding $(i_\mathtt{F}, \mathcal{E})$ is $\mathcal{C}-$local if $\mathcal{C}(A) = \mathcal{E}(A)$ for all inputs and outputs $A$\footnote{Note that this constraint is making use of our abuse of notation in that the $A$ on the LHS is an input/output of a process, whilst the $A$ on the RHS is the associated element in the framed partial order.}. \end{restatable}

 Now we have all of the machinery set up to formalise the question we intuitively were asking about embeddability of our process $\mathtt{Bell}$.
 Given the process $\mathtt{Bell}$ in quantum theory, we want to know if it can be embedded in Minkowski spacetime in a spacelike separated way.
 That is, does there exist a $\mathcal{C}$-local embedding where $\mathcal{C}$ is such that